vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-install-mgmt.md

 1. Under **Worker Node Instance Type**, select the configuration for the worker node VM.
 If you select an instance type in the **Production** tile, the instance type that you select is automatically selected for the **Worker Node Instance Type**.
 If necessary, you can change this.
-1. Checking the **Enable Audit Logging** checkbox will enable additional audit logging to be captured.
+1. Checking the **Enable Audit Logging** checkbox will activate additional audit logging to be captured.

 ### Step 3: VMware NSX Advanced Load Balancer